RJMetrics/bike-shedding/README.md

 ### You should
 1. Use any javascript libraries or frameworks you want
-2. Write all your own html/css
+2. Write some or all of your own html/css

 ### It's not required, but your project can
 1. Use other languages that compile to javascript (Typescript, Coffeescript, Clojurescript, etc.)